vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 However, most payment service providers offer components that handle payments and allow you to hook into certain events via callback functions.
 Using these callbacks, you can access hashed payment data and, if necessary, communicate with the e-commerce backend.
 Because they give you already hashed data, all you need is [SAQ A](https://docs.adyen.com/development-resources/pci-dss-compliance-guide?tab=drop_in_or_components_2#online-payments).

 ::: warning
-You should always check documentation of PSP provider to make sure what are the PCI-related requirements of the offered solution.
+You should always check documentation of Payment Service Provider to make sure what are the PCI-related requirements of the offered solution.
 :::

 ### Saving cards for recurring payments